Cape Hatteras Fishing

 - (252) 987-2351

 In business since the 1970s, The Fishin’ Hole is a full-service tackle shop with bait and tackle plus brand-name rods and reels.
 It is an official weigh station, and the staff repairs rods and reels.
-They also sell beer and wine, snacks and drinks, beach supplies (including $9.99 beach chairs), T-shirts, waders, hip boots and clothing.
+They also sell beer and wine, snacks and drinks, beach supplies (including $9.99 beach chairs), T-shirts and clothing.
+They’re authorized dealers for Guy Harvey, Salt Life and Costa Del Mar.
+The Fishin’ Hole is home of the $29.99 rod, reel and line combo special.
 You can buy the N.C.
-Recreational Fishing License here.
+Recreational Fishing License here too.

 - 57980 N.C.
 Highway 12